How to Engrave a Dog Tag – The 6 Best Methods Explained

 Step 1: Plan and align the design

-Step 2: Fix the brand
+Step 2: Fix the tag

 Step 3: Position the stamp

-Step 4: Hit with a hammer
+Step 4: Strike with a hammer

-Step 5: Repeat and complete (optional)
+Step 5: Repeat and fill (optional)

-Advantages and disadvantages of embossing dog tags
+Pros and cons of stamping dog tags

 Very cost-effective and easy to learn

-No electricity or software required
+No power or software required

-Limited level of detail
+Limited detail accuracy

-Works well only on flat, soft metal.
+Only works well on flat, soft metal

-Mistakes are difficult to correct.
+Errors are difficult to correct

 • CNC desktop engraving machine